Chain of Reasoning Introduction

 Final Thoughts

-So that’s half the chain of reasoning!
-It’s not too bad once you understand the underlying principle, the Well Ordering Principle.
-I encourage you to explore the Well Ordering Principle in other fields of math.
-For example, WOP can be used in geoemtry as well if you have a certain restriction on area.
-For example, can’t have a area greater than 4 or less than 4.
-This particular chain of reasoning builds up to proving Unique Prime Factorization which I will discuss in a future article.
+That’s half the chain of reasoning, and it’s not too bad once you understand the underlying engine: the Well Ordering Principle.
+I’d encourage you to explore WOP in other areas of math too — it shows up in geometry, for instance, when you have certain restrictions on area.
+This particular chain builds all the way up to proving Unique Prime Factorization, which I’ll discuss in a future article!